 The First International organised solidarity for migrant workers, for national democratic struggles (the USA, Poland and Ireland) and backed the Paris Commune in 1871.
 In all the Internationals and especially in the constituent parties of the Third International, migrant and colonised workers and intellectuals played a disproportionate but positive role, in opposing Eurocentric (including the US) ‘internationalism’ and trying to uphold a global internationalism.
 Any proposed international organisation today, whether for these islands, or possibly extending across Europe, should be acutely aware of the dangers of Eurocentrism.
 However, migrant communities, often with close links to the exploited and oppressed in the neo-colonial states, today form a much larger section of the working class and should be central to any new international organisation.

-Corporate capital and imperialist states threaten us with nuclear annihilation or ‘barbarism if we are lucky’- leading to environmental degradation and major and more devastating pandemics.
+Corporate capital and imperialist states threaten us with nuclear annihilation or ‘barbarism if we are lucky., It threatens us with catastrophic environmental degradation and major and more devastating pandemics.
 To counter this, this Conclusion draws for inspiration upon the Scottish internationalist, Hamish Henderson.
 He made the global call – ‘Freedom Come All Ye’.

 Allan Armstrong, 27.2.23